 - Structure and transparency of the evidence pack

 - Any previous audit(s) and evidence of regular data checks including appropriate sign off from those responsible and accountable

 It is important that the relevant personnel are available during the site visit to answer questions about the evidence supplied and to locate any additional documentation requested.

 Finally, Local Energy will supply a written audit report, including recommendations with specific actions and completion dates.
 This can be signed off by the senior officer on completion and can be used to demonstrate CRC compliance.

 What does a Local Energy audit cost?

-NOTE: If you need an audit of your 2012-13 data prior to report submission, please contact us ASAP.
+NOTE: If you need an audit of your annual report data prior to report submission, please contact us ASAP to reserve an auditor.
 Dates in May-July are very popular!